What is a Consumer Proposal in Canada? (2022)

 How can I reduce my debt with a consumer proposal?

 One of the benefits of a consumer proposal agreement is you reduce the amount of your overall debt into a consolidated single payment.
-This is appealing to customers and a frequent question we get is by how much is it possible to reduce debt with a consumer proposal?
+This is appealing to customers and a frequent question we get is how much is it possible to reduce debt with a consumer proposal?

 To find how much of your debt you can reduce, your LIT will look into specific details of your circumstances, including: